McKenzie Lake, Calgary: Demographics

 Residents in this community had a median household income of $97,291 in 2000, and there were 7.8% low income residents living in the neighbourhood.
 As of 2000, 14.2% of the residents were immigrants.
 Most buildings were single-family detached homes, and 6.3% of the housing was used for renting.

 Education

-This neighbourhood includes two public schools: McKenzie Lake Elementary School (K-4) and Mountain Park Middle School (5-9); and one separate school, Cardinal Newman School (K-9).
+This neighbourhood includes two public schools: McKenzie Lake Elementary School (K-4) and Mountain Park Middle School (6-9, formerly 5-9); and one separate school, Cardinal Newman School (K-9).